Blog

 1. Licensing

-2. Infrastructure costs: This comes in two forms:
+2. Infrastructure costs: This comes in three forms:

 1. Compute: How many servers does the user need for search and analysis.